fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Mark all messages as read - This option is not available in help setting.
 Credit
 By default credit info credits authors of font, emoji at the moment.
 Credit information is already on screen and set to default.
 There is no copyright info to refer to at this stage.

+### Feature: 188488

+Profile Picture -  Following expectations were in user story and are met by user story by default.
+These items in list are not configurable and are available in feature by default.
+System can open file location while browsing looking for profile image System can give preview of profile picture before you can save.
+Before saving profile picture you could see profile picture then decide whether or not to save your new profile image.
+Not clicking save button will allow you to save another image or revert back to old image.
+System can save profile image
+System can remove existing image when "remove" button is clicked Display name - Display name has been made unmodifiable by user by using ChangeDisplayName config item Email - Email address is uneditable by user but in order to display email address it should be available in user profile from Identity Server.
+Phone Number - Its uneditable by user and a list of phone numbers are managed by identity server, and can be displayed if available in user profile.
+If no phone number is available then it wont be displayed.
+Country code for phone number - Default behavior would give option to user to change country code from drop down and was set to "GB" which is United Kingdom, has been changed now to "AU" for australia in config file.
+CountryDropdown file reads defaultCountryCode in order to display default country code.
+Password - This option has been hidden using ShowPasswordReset config item.
+Default behavior was to show password reset option in UI.
+Local contacts (not visible)
+Phonebook country - This has been hidden using EditphoneNumbers .
+Default behavior showed phonenumber being editable and country code being selectable.
+User story needed it to be hidden and country set to australia.
+Use emails and phone numbers to discover users Discovery - This setting allows user to be discoverable by their username/password.
+This feature has been turned off using ShowDiscoverySection config value and can be re-instated if need it be.